 What is MoneyGram?

 This is a leading provider of P2P payments and money transfers, offering millions of people a vital financial safety net.
 It is a global network spanning over 200 countries and territories, allowing people to send and receive money safely and quickly, overcoming barriers related to location and income.
 For migrants supporting family back home and those living in areas with weak banking infrastructure, the company’s services are essential.
-Customers can choose how to access the system’s services flexibly, as the company operates through digital and physical channels, including post offices and corner stores.
+Customers can access the system’s services flexibly, as the company operates through both digital and physical channels, including post offices and corner stores.

 1940 – 1997